krasimir/actml/README.md

 import { A } from 'actml';
 ```

 The first line is to say to the transpiler that we don't want `React.createElement()` but `A()`.
 The second line is there because otherwise you'll get `ReferenceError: A is not defined` error.
-And of course because the `A` function is defining the code unit of ActML - the _actor_.
+And of course because the `A` function is defining the core unit of ActML - an ActML element.

 From a tools perspective you need some sort of [Babel](https://babeljs.io/docs/en/babel-preset-react) integration.
 There's a Redux+ActML example app [here](https://github.com/krasimir/actml/tree/master/examples/react-redux-app) that you can check out.

-## What is an _actor_
+## What is a ActML element

-I struggled finding a proper name of the smallest unit in ActML.
-That is the well known JavaScript function.
-However, I didn't want to use the word _function_ neither _component_ so I decided to call it _actor_.
-In the context of ActML the _actor_ is a JavaScript function.
-The code below defines two different actors:
+In the context of ActML the _element_ is a JavaScript function.
+The code below defines two different ActML elements:

 ```js
 /** @jsx A */